Special Educational Needs Policy

 - liaising with the SENCos in receiving schools and/or other primary schools to help provide a smooth transition from one school to the other

-taking part in County SENCo meetings and following the moderation document Identifying and Supporting Special Educational Needs in Oxfordshire Schools and Settings.
+- taking part in County SENCo meetings and following the LEA’s guidance document SEN Support in Oxfordshire Schools and Settings.

 Class teachers are responsible for: